KIPAC/BootCamp/docs/summer-2020/0623_Setup.md

     - Click on the "Clone or download" button on this page [https://github.com/KIPAC/BootCamp]

     - If you are familiar with git you can clone the repository, otherwise select "Download zip".
-You will want to unpack the zip fill into a place you can find it again easily.
+You will want to unpack the zip file into a place you can find it again easily.

 ### Activities and demos